 Get a good night’s sleep the night before so that you’ll be fresh and alert.
 On the day, check – and double check, that you have your driving licence with you – or there will be no test, and no refund!).
 You’ll need to be at the test centre half an hour before your appointment, so make sure you leave plenty of time to get there.

 You’ll get 15 minutes to get used to the screen and the system so take this time to settle in, get used to how it all works, and ask any questions you have.
 You’ll also get a few minute break between tests so use this time to re-focus and take a deep breath (and pop to the loo if you need to!).

 8. Multiple choice questions

-You'll have 57 minutes to complete 50 multiple choice questions- you need to score 43 out of 50 to pass.
-There are a few possible answers to each one, so make sure you take the time to read each question thoroughly.
+You’ll have 57 minutes to complete 50 multple choice questions- you need to score 45 out of 50 to pass.
+There’s a few possible answers to each one, so make sure you take the time to read each question thoroughly.
 If you get stuck on a question, you can flag it, carry on, and come back to it later.
 Often, looking at it afresh will help you identify the right answer.
-Once you've completed all the questions - if you have time, it's worth going back and checking your answers, as you can change them at any point.
-We've written a handy guide to the theory test questions, which gives more advice.
+Once you’ve completed all the questions – if you have time, it’s worth going back and and checking your answers, as you can change them at any point.
+We’ve written a handy guide to the theory test questions, which gives more advice.

 9. Hazard Perception

 Before you start this part you’ll watch a video about how it works.
 You’ll then watch 14 clips featuring every day scenarios.
 Each features a developing hazard, but one will contain two.
 Points are awarded for spotting developing hazards as soon as they start to happen.
 You can earn up to 5 points per hazard – the earlier you spot the hazard, the more likely it is you will get a high score (bear in mind if you click conitinously, you won’t score any points).
 If you’re nervous about the this part of the test – read our guide to the Hazard Perception part of the test.